karl-zylinski/karl-zylinski.github.io/content/posts/iterating-strings-and-manually-decoding-utf8.md

 If you enjoyed the contents and style of this blog post, then check out _Understanding the Odin Programming Language_.
 It is an eBook entirely written in this casual, friendly style.
 The book is on 25% sale until October 9, 2025, at https://odinbook.com.

+> The book is roughly 47 times the size of this blog post.

 There's also a video version of this blog post:
 {{< youtube Zl1Gs8iUpi0 >}}